florinmaticu/HackyourFurture-JavaScript/fundamentals/exercises.md

 ----

-### 16. How can you tell whether something is a statement?
+### 16. How can you tell whether something is a statement

 ----